Flora Stone Mather: Early life

 Flora Amelia Stone was born on April 8, 1852, in Cleveland, Ohio.
 Her father was Amasa Stone and her mother was Julia Gleason Stone.
 Amasa Stone was a wealthy banker and builder of railroads and bridges.
 She had two siblings, a brother, Adelbert Barnes Stone (1844–1865), a geology student at Yale University, who died while swimming in the Connecticut River, and a sister, Clara Stone Hay (1849–1914).

 Flora Stone graduated from the Cleveland Academy in 1875.
 In spite of her family's privileged position and interest in assuring her brother's elite college education, she did not attend college.
 There was not a value placed on post-secondary education for the two Stone daughters.
-In 1881 Flora married Samuel Livingston Mather, a wealthy businessman with shipping and mining interests in the Great Lakes region.
-The couple had four children: Samuel Livingston (1882), Amasa Stone (1884), Constance (1889) and Philip Richard (1894).
+In 1881 Flora married Samuel Livingston Mather II, a wealthy businessman with shipping and mining interests in the Great Lakes region.
+The couple had four children: Samuel Livingston Mather III (1882), Amasa Stone (1884), Constance (1889) and Philip Richard (1894).